WWE News: Rey Mysterio’s Schedule Revealed Through Rest Of 2018, Huge Title Match Set For ‘Starrcade’

 On SmackDown 1000, Rey Mysterio made his return to WWE after a number of years and ended up being successful in his first match back on the blue brand.
 The 6-1-9 Master defeated Shinsuke Nakamura in a non-title match to qualify for the WWE World Cup, but he’s going to be quite busy for the rest of the year.
-His full scheduled for the remainder of WWE has been revealed and it includes a rather interesting title feud possibly in the works.
+His full schedule for the remainder of WWE has been revealed and it includes a rather interesting title feud possibly in the works.

 It has been confirmed that Mysterio has signed a two-year deal with WWE with a possible early out at 18 months.
 For now, he’s working a full-time schedule with the company and it is obvious that he’s not skimping on any dates for the fans.